rahul-gharat/dronahq-docs/docs/reference/Utility.md

 ## CALLRESTAPI

 `UTILITY.CALLRESTAPI()` method can be used to communicate with api servers using various HTTP methods like GET, POST, PUT, PATCH, and DELETE.
-This method returns a `promise` and to get the repsonse use `await` keyword.
+This method returns a `promise` and to get the response use `await` keyword.
 <span style={{fontSize: 24}}>Usage</span>

 ```